boldrocket/objective-c-style-guide/README.md

 ```

 ## Conditionals
-* Ternary operators should be kept to a maximum of 2 conditions.
+* If preference permits opt to use an `if` / `else` statement over a ternary operator, the syntax is more explicit and in-line with Objective-C's more verbose syntax. **If** the ternary operator is used it should be kept to a maximum of 2 conditions.

 **Example**
 ```objc